 There’s isn’t an accurate quantitative assessment (yet) that illustrates, percentage-wise, how much these anti-illness practices and behaviors reduce the risk of getting sick.
 Everyone’s immune system works differently, and the multitude of viruses and infections are contracted in different ways.
 But there is a benefit to trying the aforementioned practices – you’ll not only lower your chances of catching autumn’s most common illnesses, but you’ll enjoy enhanced personal hygiene, too!

-Banner Urgent Care is here to help with all of your seasonal illness and sickness needs.
+Urgent Care Extra is here to help with all of your seasonal illness and sickness needs.
 Our walk-in healthcare clinics, located all over the state of Arizona, provide effective, immediate relief from some of the fall season’s worst illnesses.
-But we’re not just available for fall-related sickness and illnesses; for year-round medical attention, Banner Urgent Care has everything you need for complete peace of mind.
+But we’re not just available for fall-related sickness and illnesses; for year-round medical attention, Urgent Care Extra has everything you need for complete peace of mind.

 If you have any other questions about common illnesses during the autumn season, or you’d like to speak with one of our healthcare professionals, just give us a call at (480) 988-9108, or stop by any of our urgent care clinics in Arizona.